erictleung/erictleung.github.io/_drafts/everything-i-googled-in-a-week-as-a-data-scientist.md

 Although "data science" is such a broad field and my account won't be representative of all data workers out there, I thought it would be data point for us to have to understand what could go on in our day-to-day.
+This week apparently was full of package development with {pkgdown}, plotting results with {ggplot2} and making small aesthetic changes, and making a table with {gt}.

 ## [2022-04-04 Mon]